pjanec/dirigent/README.md

  `--guiAppExe` ... what app executable to run when the tray icon is double clicked; if not defined, the default winForms gui embedded in the agent executable is shown.

+ `--attachdebugger` ... pauses the agent loading until Enter is pressed on the console.
+Allows attaching a debugger to a starting agent process.
+Requires the agent to be started form a console window!

+###

 ### Agent's local config file

 Agent's local config file contains configuration that is specific for an agent (for example folder watching settings).
 Each agent can use its own local configuration.